do5-5anto5/fifth-feat/README.md

       * dependency injection in the project
     * Lifecycle
       * Manages the lifecycle of app components, ensuring efficient resource handling.
+  * Lifecycle Livedata:
+      * Facilitates the integration of LiveData with the lifecycle of application components.
     * Navigation
       * Simplifies in-app navigation and manages transitions between screens.
+    * Google Play Services Authentication
+        * Simplifies Google authentication and access to Google APIs in Android applications.

 ## Roadmap